artyte/MDP-G6-2017/README.md

 # MDP-G6-2017

-APK BUILT DOWNLOAD FROM https://drive.google.com/drive/folders/0ByKpSnr45RgkdFpEaE9NanMyM1E?usp=sharing
+Built APK ready to DOWNLOAD FROM https://drive.google.com/drive/folders/0ByKpSnr45RgkdFpEaE9NanMyM1E?usp=sharing

-Instructions for adding new files:
-- Use folders to represent the work you're doing (e.g. in this case, android team does work on Robot Remote Folder)

 Instructions for sending strings from any device:
 - Append this number to the start of any string that is to be sent to another device: